 At Hemlington Hall Academy, we continuously seek to improve our provision for all pupils and, as such, are committed to ongoing professional development.
 Training in key SEND support areas, such as dealing with medical needs and managing challenging behaviours, is regularly updated for all staff.
 In addition, staff working closely with SEND pupils, such as those employed in the High Needs Base, are provided with training in other more specialist areas.
-The Senior Leadership Team and other key members of staff have access to training that enables them to effectively monitor the provision for SEND pupils, etc. (For a more comprehensive list of recent staff training, see 'SEND Information Report' on the school website: a paper version can also be found in the school entrance.)
+The Senior Leadership Team and other key members of staff have access to training that enables them to effectively monitor the provision for SEND pupils, etc. (For a more comprehensive list of recent staff training, see 'SEND Information Report' on the school website.)